Ray-Hoo/Doorbell/README.md

 - The hardware extension to connect the doorbell to the raspberry (Kicad files available)

-Use of the software and hardware as described/developed in this project are at your own risk.
+This is a hobby project.
+Build and use them at your own risk.